Archaic Dog Burials in the Midwest United States

 There are many sites within the Midwestern United States.
 Some of the better known sites are the Koster Site in Illinois, the Green River Valley in Kentucky, Hendricks Cave in Ohio, Indian Knolls and Dravo Gravel.

 Reasons

 The reasons for these burials are often discussed among Midwest Archaeologists.
-Some of the more well known theories for these burials are that the dogs were healers or had healing properties, the dogs were possible substitutes for humans, some even go to say that these dogs could have been adopted humans, work animals such as pack dogs or that these dogs served as a guide and judge to the deceased they were buried with..
-One trend that was seen during the Middle archaic mainly was that an individual or individuals that were buried with dogs suffered violent deaths either in war or as punishment for crimes.
+Some of the more well known theories for these burials are that the dogs were healers or had healing properties, the dogs were possible substitutes for humans, some even go to say that these dogs could have been adopted humans, work animals such as pack dogs or that these dogs served as a guide and judge to the deceased they were buried with.
+One trend that was seen during the Middle Archaic period mainly was that an individual or individuals that were buried with dogs suffered violent deaths either in war or as punishment for crimes.
 Another trend that was present during the Archaic, was that these dogs were not used for a food source unless in drastic times.